By Advekit

 Use of illicit drugs and alcohol can lead to the development of long-term depression.
 Even some prescription drugs can cause depression as a side effect.
 That’s why it’s imperative that you go to a trusted therapist who can carefully diagnose your symptoms of depression.

-Abuse of drugs or alcohol can also lead to depression.
+Abuse of drugs or alcohol is a huge risk factor that can also lead to depression.
 They can directly impact your brain chemistry as well as cause negative shifts in your social, personal, and work aspects of your life leading to a depressed state.

 Everyone goes through hard times and periods of sadness following difficult times in life.
-Loss of a loved one, the end of a relationship, and even stressful times at work can be very upsetting to our mental health.
+Loss of a loved one, the end of a relationship, and even stressful times at work can be very upsetting to our mental health and can be causes of depression.
 Sometimes this period continues for a long time and becomes very intense for the individual suffering.
 In these cases, depression might be diagnosed.

 Everyone has different capacities to deal with grief and stress, so knowing exactly what will be a person’s tipping point is difficult until they have reached it.
 Talk therapy and other forms of peer support can be helpful in managing difficult times following a challenging life event.